ibz0q/lovelace-bg-animation/docs/EXTENDED.md

 Supported params:
 - `transition` - The transition effect to use between media items.
-Options include 'fade-to-black', 'random', or an array of specific transitions ['fade', 'slide-left']. (defaults: `random`)
+Options include 'fade-to-black', 'random', or an array of specific transitions ['fade', 'slide-left']. (defaults: `crossfade`)
 - `transitionDuration` - The duration of the transition effect in milliseconds. (defaults: `1000`)
 - `order` - The order to play media items.
 Options are 'sequence', 'reverse', or 'shuffle'. (defaults: `shuffle`)
 - `showProgressBar` - Show or hide the progress bar. (defaults: `true`)
 - `progressBarColor` - CSS color or gradient for the progress bar. (defaults: `linear-gradient(90deg, #00c6ff, #0072ff)`)
 - `progressBarOpacity` - Opacity of the progress bar (0 to 1). (defaults: `0.9`)
+- `fit` - Default fitting mode for all media.
+Options are 'contain', 'cover', 'fill', 'scale-down', 'none'. (defaults: `cover`)
 - `mediaList` - Array of media items.
-Each item should have {file, duration, preload, tags, stretchToFit, muted} properties.
+Each item should have {file, duration, preload, tags, stretchToFit, muted, fit} properties.
   Schema:
   - `file`: `string` - URL or path to media file
   - `duration`: `number | string` - Duration in ms or 'playback' for videos